csutyak/AAProject1/README.txt

             * variable 'g' represents the usage for the graph created.
 Depending on what is inputted, it will create a different kind of graph.
                 ** accepts 'f' to create a graph with at least one source and one target node ** accepts 'c' to create a graph which will add demands to the graph with at least one source and one target node
+                ** accepts 's' to create a graph meant to test capacity scaling
             * no other input is needed

     Special note: